ManuelWelte/MastersThesis/README.md

 - Core/data.py provides datasets and utilities for the three datasets used during our experiments, consisting of training-, refinement-, and evaluation-data.

-- Core/model.py contains the simple CNN implementation in PyTorch.
+- Core/model.py contains the simple CNN's implementation in PyTorch.